Return of Fury II - Development

 A perfect cicle later, what followed was yet another round of tinkering with the engine and tooling, apparently with nothing too substantial materialising.
 Because the next date in the Secret Record is rubber-stamped October of 2023.

 Over three years into the project, I had finally made up my mind to actually start working on an actual game.
-A game with a beginning, middle and end.
+A proper game with a beginning, middle and end.

 Some of us know, uncomfortably well, that to procastinate on tooling, shuffling code around, and doing seemingly related, but insignificant willy-nillying is extremely alluring.
 Lulling safely tucked in our cocoon feels so safe, so harmless.
-An existential threat of actually knocking out something substantial is an intimidating prospect that we'd rather avoid for as long as possible.
+The existential threat of actually knocking out something substantial is an intimidating prospect that we'd rather avoid for as long as possible.

 But I digress.